 So how do you began to eat the Framework elephant?

 You focus on the Domains in which you have the most control, Domains 1 and 4.
 The reason why they have been identified as such is because the work identified in these two domains are those which cannot be directly observed.
 Your principal is not with you when you write your plans, but saving a copy of these plans on your drive says that you do.
-Your principal is not with you when you come across a really great article related to education, but your a reflective journal entry says you did and may even offer evidence as to how the information learned was used to enhance or modify your practice.
-Maybe you were really pleased with a lesson, but you decided to modify it to meet the needs of your another class.
+Your principal is not with you when you come across a really great article related to education, but a reflective journal entry says you did and may even offer evidence as to how the information learned was used to enhance or modify your practice.
+Maybe you were really pleased with a lesson, but you decided to modify it to meet the needs of another class.
 Simply noting these changes in your plans would provide evidence of a consistent habit of reflecting on teaching.

 While I could go on and on about why you need evidence and the type of evidence you could use, that is not the purpose of today's piece.
 My reason for writing tonight is to simply impress upon those in my profession to take ownership of their evaluation process.
 I encourage this regardless of what role you find yourself in, administrator or teacher.
 Know what's expected of you and what you can do to get it done!

 And, remember, the evaluation process does not have to be something that happens to you, it can be used to make something happen for you.
-The answers to the test or printed on the rubric.
+The answers to the test are printed on the rubric.
 Read it, know it and make it happen!

 Until next time...